UK Practical Driving Test (Cars)

 If you are not sure what the examiner wants you to do, don't be afraid to say so.
 The examiner will understand that you are nervous and will be happy to repeat or clarify any instructions given.

-You will be asked to stop on the left several times - don't worry, this doesn't mean you have done anything wrong - the examiner is just testing your ability to stop in a convenient place and move away again safely under a variety of conditions.
-They will also ask you to stop in a safe place, before asking you to perform a manoeuvre, an emergency stop or before the independent driving part.
+You will be asked to pull over several times - don't worry, this doesn't mean you have done anything wrong - the examiner is just testing your ability to stop in a convenient place and move away again safely under a variety of conditions including normal stops at the side of the road, pulling out from behind a parked vehicle and a hill start.
+They will also ask you to stop in a safe place, before asking you to perform an exercise which will involve reversing the car, an emergency stop or before the independent driving part.

-You will also be asked to carry out one out of a possible four reversing manoeuvres
+You will also be asked to carry out one out of a possible three exercises which will involve reversing the car:

 In addition, 1 in 3 test candidates will be asked to demonstrate an emergency stop.